-Presentation timer can indicate the presentation time on the screen to help you achieve better time management when giving presentations.
+Presentation time can indicate the presentation time on the screen to help you achieve better time management when giving presentations.
 Follow these steps to utilize this function:

-- 1. Press 👏 on the remote control to access the Presentation Timer menu or go to the SYSTEM SETTING: BASIC > Advanced > Presentation Timer menu. - 2.
-Press Enter to display the Presentation Timer page. - Highlight Timer Period and decide the time period by pressing ◀/►.
-The length of time can be set from 1 to 5 minutes in 1-minute increments and 5 to 240 minutes in 5minute increments. - - Press ▼ to highlight Timer Display and choose if you want the timer to show up on the screen by pressing ◄/►.
+- Using the remote control - 1.
+Press $\mathfrak{O}$ on the remote control and press $\mathfrak{O}$ repeatedly or $\blacktriangle / \blacktriangledown$ to select a Timer Period. - 2.
+Press Enter or wait for 3 seconds to activate the timer. - 3.
+To display the Presentation Timer page, select Advanced. - Using the OSD menu - 1.
+Go to the BASIC > Presentation Timer menu. - 2.
+Press Enter to display the Presentation Timer page. - 3.
+Highlight Timer Period and decide the time period by pressing ◄/▶.
+The length of time can be set from 1 to 5 minutes in 1-minute increments and 5 to 240 minutes in 5-minute increments.